-- 66. Risk is an inherent part of doing business.
+- 70. Risk is an inherent part of doing business.
 The management team has the responsibility for managing principal risks on a day to day basis and has a robust process in place for identifying, evaluating and managing the risks faced by the UKSC.
-In 2015 2016 the Management Board will continue its practice of reviewing the UKSC Risk Register and Performance Dashboard on a monthly basis with a more detailed review taking place every quarter.
-Ownership of each risk is allocated to an individual member of the Management Board who is responsible to the Board for managing the actions devised to reduce the likelihood and impact of that risk. - 67.
+In 2016 2017 the Management Board will continue its practice of reviewing the UKSC Risk Register and Performance Dashboard at every meeting with a more detailed review taking place three times a year.
+Ownership of each risk is allocated to an individual member of the Management Board who is responsible to the Board for managing the actions devised to reduce the likelihood and impact of that risk. - 71.
 There is also a Business Continuity Plan in place to support the continued operation of the UKSC (and / or the JCPC, as the case may be) and in particular its casework.
-The BCP is tested at regular intervals using different hypothetical scenarios. - 68.
+The BCP is tested at regular intervals using different hypothetical scenarios including in physical off site exercises. - 72.
 Additionally, the Audit & Risk Assurance Committee reviews and advises how the UKSC / JCPC should identify, model and manage risks.
-This committee comprises two non executive directors and two members from the contributing jurisdictions of Scotland and Northern Ireland. - 69.
-In relation to internal risks the UKSC / JCPC has a clear set of rules and procedures.
+This committee comprises two non executive directors and two members from the contributing jurisdictions of Scotland and Northern Ireland. - 73.
+In relation to internal risks, the UKSC / JCPC has a clear set of rules and procedures.
 This covers all aspects of finance, HR, procurement, information security and general areas of governance.
 In relation to external risks the UKSC conducts an annual review of what these might be and how it might mitigate their impact upon the conduct of the business of the court.